Priming Aluminum Siding

 Oxidation

-Generally, aluminum panels are “factory finished” which means for most houses, they don’t need to be painted until they are “aging”.
-When the siding is nearing around two decades, then many homeowners will clearly see a chalky residue.
+Generally, aluminum panels are “factory finished” which means that for most houses, they don’t need to be painted until they are “aging.”
+When the siding is around two decades old, many homeowners will clearly see a chalky residue.

 This is called oxidation and will need to be washed thoroughly before starting the painting process.
-Depending on how long between washes, the chalkiness may not come off completely but with a good coat of primer, the end result will still be fantastic.
+Depending on how long it takes between washes, the chalkiness may not come off completely, but with a good coat of primer, the end result will still be fantastic.

 Step 1